eshan-srivastava/linked-in-list/README.md

 - Click **Load unpacked**
 - Select the generated `dist` folder

-`npm run build` also produces a zipped artifact in `release/` (useful for sharing the build output).
+`npm run build` also produces a zipped artifact in `release/` which is the same as latest release's zip file.

 ### Development